Michael Gray (DJ): Early and personal life

 Gray was born and raised in Croydon, London, England.
 He started getting into music when he was around 5–6 years old, with his family buying records.
 He was inspired by his 4 older sisters who were into various kinds of music, including soul and pop.
 He was inspired to become a musician after one of his sisters’ boyfriends, a DJ, would bring his equipment for Christmas and his family would party.
 His father, who played keyboard, often organized under-16 disco dances.

 Gray currently lives in Surrey, England.
 He has a son.

+He got engaged to long term girlfriend Melanie Lee on 1 January 2026.